chili-publish/grafx-documentation/docs/CHILI_GraFx/mycpupgrade.md

-# Migration from My CHILI publish
+# UPgrade from My CHILI publish

-## Migrate?
+## Why upgrade?

 Your account was part of the My CHILI publish portal.

-CHILI GraFx is a platform, and is capable of hosting applications.
-And next to hosting applications, the platform also offers the opportunity to have resources shared amongst applications.
+CHILI GraFx is a platform and hosts applications.
+Next to hosting applications, the platform also offers the opportunity to have resources shared amongst applications.

-Therefore your account(s) need to migrate from MyCP to CHILI GraFx.
+Therefore your account(s) need to upgrade from MyCP to CHILI GraFx.

 ### Phase 1